Our school can help with enrolment queries throughout the year.

 Farrer Memorial Agricultural High School is unique; it is the only Government day and boarding agricultural selective high school for boys in Australia.
 Farrer offers a diverse range of educational opportunities in a rural setting, 10 kilometres from Tamworth.

-Our open day is held each February, however, if you would like a personalised tour please contact our enrolments officer.
+Our open day is held annually in March however, if you would like a personalised tour please contact our enrolments officer.

 Students in Years 9 – 11, we currently have a limited number of vacancies.
 For further information, and an application form, please contact our enrolments officer – Kerry Hussey on 02 6764 8607 or email@example.com.